s0lst1c3/SharpFinder/README.md

 Contact: gabriel[aT>specterops.io\
 License: GNU v3

+Credit for the DLL import code goes to [@djhohnstein](https://twitter.com/djhohnstein/).

 ## Overview

 SharpFinder is a C# tool for enumerating files matching specific criteria on readable shares within an Active Directory domain.
 It is inspired by @harmj0uy's [Find-InterestingFile](https://powersploit.readthedocs.io/en/latest/Recon/Find-InterestingFile/) cmdlet, which is part of [PowerSploit](https://github.com/PowerShellMafia/PowerSploit).